haikieu/SwiftyWiringPi/README.md

-# SwiftyWiringPi
+# WiringPi
-This is a wrapper of WiringPi library in Swift
+This is a bridge library for WiringPi